Emmanuelle Guyon, the mirror of your emotions

 Solar disc, egyptian light earrings in silver and carnelian

-The fire, fire mandala earrings in sterling silver and carnelian
+The fire, fiery mandala earrings in silver and carnelian

 Sold